cylc/cylc-admin/docs/meetings/vc-4-apr-2019-agenda.md

   - so is it worth considering suite.rc -> YAML? for cylc-8, or later?
   - Does the intention to make a Python API change this?
   - Is a Python API possible for cylc-8? (probably not)

-- Oliver's API-only-the-fly POCs:
-  - CLI? web UI?
-  - (GraphQL in WS would impact this? ... but we're currently aiming for GraphQL in UI S, not WS)

 ## END
 - **anything else?**